 Finishing a Chapter 13 Plan And Getting a Complete Discharge

-The request for discharge form is required along with the Debtor education certification to get the final discharge order in a Chapter 13.
+The request for discharge form is required along with the Debtor education certification to get the final discharge order in Chapter 13.

 Ask yourself if you need the discharge.
 If your real purpose was just to save the home you may not need or want a discharge.
 You can only get a discharge every few years.
-If your bankruptcy was filed to manage student loans, or a foreclosure and you don’t need to discharge your mortgage or student loans why ask for the discharge?
+If your bankruptcy was filed to manage student loans or foreclosure and you don’t need to discharge your mortgage or student loans why ask for the discharge?
 Asking for the discharge uses up a bankruptcy discharge which you may need later in life.

-The Debtor education class.
+The Debtor Education Class

-The Debtor education certification is only required if you wish to get the discharge.
-It is a one to two hour class designed to teach budgeting to debtors.
-If your only debt or goal was to save the home from foreclosure then you may not need the Debtor Education class.
+The debtor education certification is only required if you wish to get the discharge.
+It is one to a two-hour class designed to teach budgeting to debtors.
+If your only debt or goal was to save the home from foreclosure then you may not need the debtor education class.

 Finishing a Chapter 13 plan

 The final discharge is the permanent court order which protects the debtor personally from collections.
 This order is less powerful than the stay but it still can allow actual damages attorney fees and punitive damages if a creditor attempts collections after this order is entered.
-In our Circuit it protects the debtor from even creditors who were not listed.
+In our Circuit, it protects the debtor from even creditors who were not listed.

 Remember the trustee has to send the request to you to file the request for discharge.
 You can file the Debtor Education certification early.
 You cannot file the request for discharge until the Chapter 13 trustee requests it.
 This is after you make the last payment.
 If you need further help getting this filed contact the attorney who filed your case.
 He should be happy to file the request for discharge.
 But again here is the fillable form.
 Remember this form must be filed in pdf format if it is filed electronically.
 PDF Format Word Format